kromych/aarch64-lab/Readme.md

-# Some system registers on Aarch64
+# Aarch64 low-level lab

+Here you can find some low-level Aarch64 code that can run on the bare processor inside a virtual machine, i.e. prior ro any firmware or an OS.

-This repo contains code that can run as a position-independent executable, can relocate itself, log the register values to the PL011 port, and can enable MMU.
-There are tests present, and one test that generates code on the fly.
+The repo produces a position-independent executable able to relocate itself, log the register values to the PL011 port, and can enable MMU.
+There are tests present, and, in particlular, one test that generates code on the fly.

+The code showcases using semihosting on Aarch64, too.

 ## Register `ID_AA64MMFR0_EL1`